harisiqbal10/Project-4-Differential-Privacy/README.md

 ## Project-4-Differential-Privacy

-This README provides instructions on how to run the Secure Multi-Party Computation (SMPC) runtime and accuracy experiment code.
-The experiment measures the runtimes and accuracy error for four different SMPC approaches: **No Privacy Protection**, **Shamir's Secret Sharing**, **Paillier Encryption**, and **Differential Privacy** across various values of `n`.
+This README provides instructions on how to run the Secure Multi-Party Computation (SMPC) experiment code.
+The experiment measures the runtimes and accuracy error for four different SMPC approaches: **No Privacy Protection**, **Shamir's Secret Sharing**, **Paillier Encryption**, and **Differential Privacy**, across various values of `n`.

 ### Prerequisites